-Art Basel Miami Beach will run from December 7 – December 10 and EBONY will join thousands of art-enthusiasts to revel in the abundance of creative energy and impeccable talent.
-If you’re also in town, check out a few exhibits that will tickle the senses of the “Black and Proud:”
+Art Basel Miami Beach will run from December 7 – December 10 and EBONY joined thousands of art-enthusiasts to revel in the abundance of creative energy and impeccable talent.
+Check out a few highlights below.

 Curated by Mikhaile Solomon, Prizm presents Universal Belonging, “a global program examining and unpacking complexities inherent in transcultural dialogue and how Africa and its Diaspora preserve a sustainable dialogue with its identity relative to the dynamics present in the discursive transformation of cultures.”
 Running from December 5th through December 17th at Mana Contemporary Downtown, Miami, Prizm will feature Iran (Sara Issakharian), Egypt (Ibrahim Ahmed), Nigeria (Yachinma Ukoha-Kalu), the Caribbean (Sheena Rose, Nyugen Smith ) and the United States (T. Eliott Mansa, Leonardo Benzant).